rasbt/pyprind/README.txt

 Documentation
 =============
 PyPrind consists of two class objects that can visualize the progress of a computation on the output screen.
-Progress bars are visualized via  a `ProgBar()` object, and alternatively, the progress can be shown as an percentage via the `ProgPercent()` object.
+Progress bars are visualized via  a `ProgBar()` object, and alternatively, the progress can be tracked and shown as percentage via a `ProgPercent()` object.

 The general usage of `ProgBar()` and `ProgPercent()` consists of three steps:

 1) initialize a new `ProgBar()` or `ProgPercent()` object with the number of iterations of the computation that is to be performed
 2) update the `ProgBar()` or `ProgPercent()`  object for each iteration via the `.update() `method
 3) complete the progress visualization via the `.finish()` method after the computation is completed

 <pre>n = 10000000
 my_prbar = pyprind.ProgBar(n)   # 1) initialization with number of iterations